 Born in 1982 in Rosenheim (GER)

-Lives and works in New York , Paris and Munich
+Lives and works between New York and Geneva

 Roescheisen is a multimedia artist, a humanist and philanthropist.
 Her work includes video, photography, drawing, painting, sculpture, installation, performance art, and documentary.

 Having graduated from the Elite University of Ludwig Maximilian, Munich, Annina Roescheisen has a Masters in History of Art, and political Philosophy and Folklore.

 Roescheisen’s work was exhibited in galleries worldwide, including the 56th Venice Biennale, at the GAA Foundation in the context of the European Pavilion.
 Here, her work was shown among well-known artists such as Daniel Buren and Yoko Ono.
 From 2012 until 2016 she was on stage for the performance piece entitled “Systema Occam” by French contemporary artist Xavier Veilhan in collaboration with contemporary music composer Eliane Radigue.
 This performance was shown at the MAMO/ Le Corbusier in Marseille, the Delacroix Museum in Paris, the Hermès Foundation in Paris, and the French Alliance Institute in New York, to name a few.

 In 2016, Time Out New York named her as one of the top 10 emerging artists to follow.

 In their 2015 review of her series, “What are You Fishing For”, Wall Street International emphasized that “Her “holistic” approach to art allows for a broad spectrum of activities and has seen the artist become an active participator in the human rights field and a collaborator with fellow artists.”

 This same work was longlisted in 2015 for the Aesthetica Art Prize.